All Episodes

 I don't get any sense.

-I mean, I know there's outrage among all of you, but um it it it's it's patently obvious here that were it not for the Democrat Party, I don't give me a name.
+I mean, I know there's outrage among all of you, but it's patently obvious here that were it not for the Democrat Party, I don't, give me a name, what's different what he said substantively from John Kerry or from Nancy Pelosi or from Harry Reid or from Howard Dean or Richard Durbin or Chuck Schumer.

-What is and and of course, those people not just are their remarks about President Bush, but about conservatives in general.
+And of course, those people, not just are their remarks about President Bush, but about conservatives in general.

-Uh so the the these leaders, Chavez Ahmad Dinizad, as I'm I'm sure patrons of the drive-by media in their countries, they watch.
+So these leaders, Chavez Ahmadinejad, as I'm sure patrons of the drive-by media in their countries, they watch.

 What do they watch?

-As I say, you know, this is a couple people really jealous today of uh Chavez, and that's Frank Rich and Maureen Dowd of the New York Times.
+As I say, you know, there's a couple of people really jealous today of Chavez, and that's Frank Rich and Maureen Dowd of the New York Times.

-And as I said, MSNBC never even covered this thing because they can't let Chavez uh be the become the star of the network.
+And as I said, MSNBC never even covered this thing because they can't let Chavez come the star of the network.

 That's Chris Matthews.